 Natural habitat of Conure - White Eyed birds

 Their range is huge, comprising the Guyanas, Bolivia, Surinam, Brazil, Paraguay, eastern Colombia, eastern Venezuela, northeast Uruguay and northern Argentina.

-Conure - White Eyed Foods
+What do Conure - White Eyed birds eat?

 Feed your White-eyed Conure a good pellet diet or basic seed mix, and be sure to provide fresh fruits, vegetables and legumes to supplement your bird's meals.

-Conure - White Eyed Behavior
+Conure - White Eyed behavior and personality

 Little known to many aviculturists, the White-eyed Conure is a well-kept secret.
 These lovely, affectionate pets will provide themselves and you with hours of entertainment.
 White-eyed Conures are loveable, entertaining little birds.
 They can be taught tricks and will mimic other birds.
 Many can also learn to say a few words and phrases.
 A White-eyed Conure needs a large cage, especially if it is not going to be let out for extended periods.
 Many people find their Conures enjoy spending time on a perch atop the cage or in a play pen.
 White-eyed Conures need plenty of toys and chew toys to prevent them from becoming bored.
 In addition, make sure your White-eyed Conure has fresh water at all times.
 With patience and lots of attention, your White-eyed Conure will form a strong, affectionate bond with you.